Moddable-OpenSource/moddable/documentation/base/worker.md

 	let aWorker = new Worker("simpleworker",
 			{allocation: 8192, stackCount: 64, slotCount: 64});

 The `allocation` property is the total memory shared by the new virtual machine for its chunk heap, slot heap, and stack.
+It is allocated when the virtual machine is created.
 The `stackCount` property is the number of slot entries on the virtual machine's stack.
 The `slotCount` property is the initial number of slots in the virtual machine's slot heap.

 If an error occurs or an exception is thrown during execution of the module, the `Worker` constructor also throws an error.